Sellwood Sewer Extension Project

 In some locations, crews will need to work in the public right-of-way (see image below) - specifically the parking strip and the planting strip between the curb and the sidewalk.
 This is necessary to install new sewer lateral connections from the main sewer to the property line of each property with a nonconforming sewer.

 If you have a nonconforming sewer, please prepare to temporarily remove any items belonging to you or to your property that may be located within the public right-of-way adjacent to your property.
-This may include irrigation systems, landscaping (stone walkways, plants, bark, etc.), street eateries and seating, and other amenities.
+This may include irrigation systems, landscaping (stone walkways, plants, bark, etc.), and other amenities.

 Right of Way Explanation Diagram